Psychology

 Credits 3.0

-Taking from family systems theory, this course examines the basic models, theories and assumptions underlying marriage and family therapy while considering the biopsycho social perspective.
-Using case studies, videos, and therapy demonstrations, the course examines fundamental techniques of both therapy and diagnostic evaluation such as the use and development of the genogram.
+This course examines core marriage and family therapy treatment models and systems theories while considering the biopsychosocial perspective.
+Using core readings, empirical studies, case studies, videos, and therapy demonstrations, the course examines fundamental techniques of both therapy and diagnostic evaluation from various family systems perspectives.
+This course will also explore ways to apply marriage and family models to diverse groups and cultures.

 PSYCG 1639: Integrated Behavioral Healthcare